mbernste/mbernste.github.io/_posts/2020-12-21-matrices_linear_transformations.md

 Introduction
 -----------
-In a [previous post](https://mbernste.github.io/posts/matrix_vector_mult/), we discussed the definition of matrix-vector multiplication enables us to view matrices as functions between vector spaces.
-As we'll show in this post, matrices represent a very specific type of function: a **linear transformation**.
+As previously discussed, [matrix-vector multiplication](https://mbernste.github.io/posts/matrix_vector_mult/) enables us to view [matrices as functions](https://mbernste.github.io/posts/matrices_as_functions/) between vector spaces.
+It turns out that matrices define a very specific type of function: **linear transformations**.
+In fact, *any* linear transformation between coordinate vector spaces can be characterized by a *single, unique matrix*.
+That is, there is a one-to-one mapping between linear transformations and matrices.
+Thus, in some sense, we can say that a matrix *is* a linear transformation.

 Linear transformations